Azure/Moneo/linux_service/README.md

 3. Launch exporters and an [Azure Monitor](../docs/AzureMonitorAgent.md) publisher.
    - Before launch you must modify the "azure_monitor_agent_config" section of [publisher_config](../src/worker/publisher/config/publisher_config.json) file with the Azure Monitor workspace connection string.

+There is one additional method for internal Msft use that exports to Geneva.
+This method is similar to Azure Monitor method but uses a Geneva agent container to export.
+Reference the [Moneo Geneva Docs](../docs/GenevaAgent.MD).
+Ensure all prequisites are met.

 This guide will walk you through how to set up Linux services for Moneo exporters.

 ## Prerequisites ##